Drug and Alcohol Rehab in Flintshire

 Flintshire is home to a wide range of free local drug and alcohol services.
 These include:

-These organisations provide a range of free services, such as drug and alcohol support, referrals, treatment options, counselling and therapy, and needle exchange.
+These organisations provide a range of free services, such as drug and alcohol support, referrals, treatment options, addiction counselling and therapy, and needle exchange.
 [4]

 For more information about local services in Flintshire, please follow this link.